-Anemia.
+- Anemia.
 Anemia is common in people with amyloidosis, especially those receiving chemotherapy.
 Anemia is an abnormally low level of red blood cells (RBCs).
-RBCs contain hemoglobin (an iron protein) that carries oxygen to all parts of the body.
+RBCs have an iron-containing protein called hemoglobin that carries oxygen to all parts of the body.
 If the level of RBCs is too low, parts of the body do not get enough oxygen and cannot work properly.
 Most people with anemia feel tired or weak.

-In addition to physical side effects, there may be psychosocial (emotional and social) effects as well.
-Patients and their families are encouraged to share their feelings with a member of their health care team who can help with coping strategies.
-Learn more about the importance of addressing such needs, including concerns about managing the cost of your care.
+In addition to physical side effects, there may be emotional and social effects as well.
+Patients and their families are encouraged to share their feelings with a member of their health care team who can help with coping strategies, including concerns about managing the cost of your care.

 During and after treatment, be sure to tell the health care team about the side effects you experience, even if you feel they are not serious.
 Sometimes, side effects can last beyond the treatment period, called a long-term side effect.
 A side effect that occurs months or years after treatment is called a late effect.
 Treatment of both types of effects is an important part of survivorship care.
-Learn more by reading the After Treatment section or talking with your doctor.
+Learn more by reading the Follow-Up Care section of this guide or talking with your doctor.